EdenKupe/anarchysf/pages/h/JamesHarrington.md

 title: "James Harrington - The Commonwealth of Oceana"
 ---

-Sometimes described as a utopia, but Marie-Louise <a href="biblio.htm#Berneri"> Berneri</a> correctly described it as belonging to the category of ideal  constitutions rather than ideal commonwealths.
-She noted—as did Max <a href="biblio.htm#Nettlau: Esbozo">Nettlau</a>—its significant influence on  the constitutions of the United States and particularly of Pennsylvania.
+Sometimes described as a utopia, but Marie-Louise Berneri correctly described it as belonging to the category of ideal  constitutions rather than ideal commonwealths.
+She noted—as did Max Nettlau (see Nettlau's _Esbozo_ in bibliography)—its significant influence on  the constitutions of the United States and particularly of Pennsylvania.